 A computational system developed for biological sciences and biotechnology will fail to be relevant if it does not recognize the observational and experimental nature of its sister fields since its very conception.
-"Experimentation without imagination and imagination without recourse to experimentation," would yield either myopic anecdotes or barren theories.
+"Experimentation without imagination and imagination without recourse to experimentation" would yield either myopic anecdotes or barren theories.

-We also note that the current demands from industrial and governmental applications (e.g., homeland security, rational drug discovery, population studies, etc.) cannot simply rely on in silico tools without concomitant trials on real biological substrates.
+We also note that the current demands from industrial and governmental applications (e.g., homeland security, rational drug discovery, and population studies) cannot simply rely on in silico tools without concomitant trials on real biological substrates.
 Our experience with such trials on real biological systems will inspire confidence (from the other practitioners in the community) that the toolkit being made available by our team has indeed been field-tested.

-3.4.1 Time-course in vitro and in vivo Data
+Time-Course in vitro and in vivo data

-The most interesting data points for our study will be timecourse data, describing the genome, transcriptome, and proteome within a single cell, or an even more detailed picture, if the technology to perform compartmentalized single cell analysis becomes available.
+The most interesting data points for our study will be time-course data, describing the genome, transcriptome, and proteome within a single cell, or an even more detailed picture, if the technology to perform compartmentalized single cell analysis becomes available.
 In the absence of such technology, we have to make do with mRNA collected from a small population of cells, where individual cells within the population may be moving through the cell cycle in an unsynchronized manner.
 Of course, without the proteomic data, transcriptomes tell less than half the story.
 The dynamics within the cell cannot be adequately described by the abundance data.
-We need to know all the important "time-constants," taking into account such effects as mRNA-stability, protein degradation, multi-merization, and modification.
+We need to know all the important "time-constants," taking into account such effects as mRNA stability, protein degradation, multi-merization, and modification.
 Nonetheless, the experimental systems considered here can be easily extended with further technological improvements.

-• Microarray and Mass-Spectrometry Data: Microarray and gene-chip technologies provide an approach (to monitor the whole genome on a single chip) for studying interactions among thousands of genes simultaneously under many different experimental conditions.
-However, in many applications the key problem has been statistical noise in the data, attributable to non-specific hybridization, cross-hybridization, competition, diffusion of the target on the surface, base-specific structural variations of the probe, etc. A better understanding of this noise will come from the kinetic analysis of the base-pairing, denaturing, and diffusion processes; these processes are extensively studied by us, in order to deconvolve the transcriptional dynamics associated with cellular functions.
+Microarray and gene-chip technologies provide an approach (to monitor the whole genome on a single chip) for studying interactions among thousands of genes simultaneously under many different experimental conditions.
+However, in many applications the key problem has been statistical noise in the data, attributable to non-specific hybridization, cross-hybridization, competition, diffusion of the target on the surface, or base-specific structural variations of the probe.
+A better understanding of this noise will come from the kinetic analysis of the base-pairing, denaturing, and diffusion processes; these processes are extensively studied by us, in order to deconvolve the transcriptional dynamics associated with cellular functions.

-One can replace the hybridization-based gene expression analysis by any technology that allows rudimentary processes for "resequencing," i.e., checking whether a particular DNA strand is composed of a given known sequence of bases.
+One can replace the hybridization-based gene expression analysis by any technology that allows rudimentary processes for "resequencing," that is, checking whether a particular DNA strand is composed of a given known sequence of bases.
 Sequenom has developed one such gene expression technology using their mass-spectroscopy based approach to "resequencing."
+(See Ding and Cantor, 2003.)
 The technology has many advantages: it creates less noisy data as it does not suffer from various kinds of error processes listed earlier for microarrays; it could potentially calibrate for mRNA stability; and finally, as more and more genes are identified, it could be easily adapted to account for the new transcriptomes.

-It is quite obvious to us that our tools can be used in other applications too: (a) Gene discovery, (b) Disease diagnosis, (c) Drug discovery (Pharmacogenomics), (d) Toxicological research, etc.; hence, they are developed with a flexible structure.
+It is quite obvious to us that our tools can be used in other applications too: (a) gene discovery, (b) disease diagnosis, (c) drug discovery (pharmacogenomics), or (d) toxicological research.
+Hence, they are developed with a flexible structure.